Film

 Read our instructions on how to watch the video on Able Player.

-The World Health Organization cites the Pacific nation of Kiribati as one of the most vulnerable countries to climate change.
-Because of an onslaught of environmental problems like rising seas and intensifying storms, much of Kiribati may become uninhabitable within decades.
-I-Kiribati with disabilities are particularly at risk, as they are less likely to be formally employed and rely on fishing and farming for their livelihoods.
-As part of her work with Te Toa Matoa, Ruby Nabetari is passionate about drama as a catalyst for social change and hopes that through theater, she can speak volumes to policymakers who are deciding the fates of those with disabilities in climate-vulnerable nations.
+which is cited by the World Health Organization as one of the most vulnerable countries to climate change.
+A woman with an acquired physical disability, Nabetari belongs to the organization Te Toa Matoa, which advocates for the implementation of the Convention on the Rights of Persons with Disabilities (CRPD) policies in Kiribati.
+Nabetari is passionate about drama as a catalyst for social change and hopes that through theater, she can speak volumes to policymakers who are deciding the fates of those with disabilities in climate-vulnerable nations.

 Faaolo Utumapu-Utailesolo is the program officer for the Pacific Island Countries for the Disability Rights Fund and the Disability Rights Advocacy Fund.
 She works closely with the program team and serves as a liaison between the funds and grantees in the Pacific Island Countries.